BLavery/PiBlynk/README.md

 # PiBlynk
-Javascript and Python libraries for using Blynk APP on Raspberry Pi Two working libraries designed to easily connect with the Blynk smartphone APP.
+Javascript and Python libraries for using Blynk APP on Raspberry Pi.
+Two working libraries designed to easily connect with the Blynk smartphone APP.

-The libraries are designed specifically for Raspberry Pi, although the python one should adapt well.
+The libraries are designed specifically for Raspberry Pi.
 The overall design target is for:
-1. stability in connection
+1. stability in connection to server
 1. full suite of interfacing functions
 1. similarity of functions in the two versions, as far as the languages allow
+1. easy compatability with Raspberry Pi GPIO and PiCamera

 Both are forked code, “standing on the shoulders of others.”